May 11-21, 2018

 Since 2016, each May Colorado MahlerFest invites 2-3 fellows to participate in the festival as assistant conductors.
 Fellows will attend daily score study and seminar sessions with the Artistic Director, work with guest lecturers and speakers and conduct in a public masterclass.

 Kenneth Woods- Artistic Director- Colorado MahlerFest, Principal Conductor- English Symphony Orchestra, Founder and Director- Rose City International Conductors’ Workshop.
 Woods is one of today’s most influential and prolific recording artists and a leading conducting pedagogue who as taught at conservatories, festivals and universities across the USA, Canada and UK.
 He will be working with the Fellows on a daily basis throughout the festival on score study, technique and career development.

 Michael Young- Assistant instructor and class pianist.An alumni of the inaugural class of Mahler Conducting Fellows, Michael Young is Artistic Director of the Beethoven Orchestra for Humanity and Assistant Conductor of the English Symphony Orchestra.
 He has taught conducting at the Royal Academy of Music.

 Mahler- Das Lied von der Erde (full orchestraversion)

 Gustav Mahler arr.
 Schönberg/Riehn- Das Lied von der Erde arr. for chamber ensemble

 Please apply via email to firstname.lastname@example.org

-Include a CV, a brief cover letter, two recommendations and a link to a recent video of your conducting.
+Include a CV, a brief cover letter, two letters of recommendation, and a link to a recent video of your conducting.

 Tuition and fees

-Participation in the Mahler Fellowship Program is generously supported by Colorado MahlerFest and our educational concerts.
+Participation in the Mahler Fellowship Program is generously supported by Colorado MahlerFest and our educational partners.
 All students accepted will receive a full scholarship worth $1,925 which covers all course fees and tuition.